DeterminateSystems/nix-installer/README.md

   - hello
 ```

-If you are using different runners the above example may need to be adjusted.
+If you are using different runners, the above example may need to be adjusted.

 ### Without systemd (Linux only)